tb-dhk/minianki/README.md

 manage/use deck:
 - deck: see all your cards and edit, suspend or delete them.
 - learn: an anki-esque learning session.
+- stats: see your stats for the deck.

 settings and help:
 - guide: see guides.